Search

 Why are cell phones and social media searched?

 Why are the immigration authorities targeting the cell phones and, in particular, the social media channels of those entering the country?
-Social media offers a unique and comprehensive insight into the smallest details of a person.
-And it’s all stored on a single, pocket-sized device that everyone carries with them all the time.
+Social media offers a comprehensive insight into the person.

 Upon arrival in the U.S., all travelers must pass through Customs and Border Protection (CBP) passport control.
 Regardless of citizenship or visa type, CBP may identify travelers who they believe require additional inspection.
 Travelers may be selected for this additional secondary inspection randomly or for a specific purpose.
 The secondary inspection takes place in a separate room and can last from a few minutes to several hours.
 The officers may examine documents more closely, ask further questions about travel plans or examine the contents of cell phones, computers or cameras.